guycipher/k4/README.md

 ### TTL
 TTL (time to live) when putting a key-value pair you can specify a time duration after which the key-value pair will be deleted.
-The system will mark the key with a tombstone and delete it during compaction.
+The system will mark the key with a tombstone and delete it during compaction and or flush operations.
 ```go
 key := []byte("key")
 value := []byte("value")